jcomeauictx/SATsign/README.md

 `FIEL_*` directory from it into your home directory.
 The .pem and .pfx files will be stored in that same FIEL_* subdirectory.

+- view your certificate's serial number, start date, end date, and subject

+`make info` does this.
+The "subject" includes your ALL CAPS NAME, x500UniqueIdentifier which is your RFC number, and serialNumber which is your CURP (another identication number used by the Mexican government).

+You may note something odd about the serial number; every group of two digits starts with a 3.
+This means that the actual number has been encoded in hexadecimal for reasons unknown to me.
+To see the real number, use `make serial`, but everything I've seen so far indicates that the hex-encoded serial number is what SAT uses.

+### Advanced use

 To use the cert to sign a document, assuming you're running Debian GNU/Linux or similar, you'll need to install libreoffice-common, gpgsm, and firefox.